wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 ### Configure the tile's telegraf instance to send traffic to the load balancer
 By default,
-the Telegraf instance inside the tile will still use BOSH dns.
+the Telegraf instance inside the tile will still use BOSH DNS.
 If you want the Telegraf requests to the Wavefront proxy to go through the load balancer, you must configure this.
 1. Click the **Telegraf Agent Config** tab for the tile.